 Upcoming Committee Hearings

 Philadelphia City Council holds several public hearings throughout the legislative calendar.
-You can watch the hearings here.
+Watch the hearings here.